bcgov/action-deployer-openshift/README.md

     # Allow ZAProxy alerts to fail the workflow? [true/false]
     penetration_test_fail: false

-    # Sets the health endpoint to be used during check stage, does not require the '/' at the begining
+    # Sets the health path to be used during deployment verification, does not require the '/' at the begining
+    # Builds a health verification URL, form: <route_via_template>/<verifidation_path>
-    health_url: ""
+    verification_path: ""

+    # Number of times to attempt deployment verification
+    verification_retry_attempts: "3"

+    # Seconds to wait between deployment verification attempts
+    verification_retry_seconds: "10"

     ### Usually a bad idea / not recommended